 So, you’ve been injured because of someone’s negligence, you’ve accumulated thousands of dollars in medical bills, and missed weeks of work.
 You have put in a claim with the negligent person’s insurance company seeking financial compensation for your out-of-pocket medical expenses, lost wages and pain and suffering.
 Sounds good so far, right?
 Well, let me make one thing clear.
 The insurance company is not just going to hand over a check.

-Insurance companies want to make sure you are injured before paying any money.
+Insurance companies have to make sure you are actually injured before paying any money.
 Sure, you have medical records and doctor’s notes that say you were injured and unable to work, but don’t think for a minute that the insurance company is not going to do a little independent investigation on you before paying out any money.
-There’s no easier way to check up on someone other than googling their name.
-Of course, when you google someone’s name a lot of information pops up, for instance, Facebook, Twitter, Instagram, and Youtube accounts, etc… Sure, social media is a great way to freely share experiences, photos and videos and also to keep in touch with people, but they are also a way to hurt or ruin your personal injury claim.
+There’s no easier way to check up on someone than googling their name.
+Of course, when you google someone’s name a lot of information pops up, for instance, Facebook, Twitter, Instagram, and Youtube accounts, etc… Social media accounts are a great way to freely share experiences, photos and videos and also to keep in touch with people, but they are also a way to hurt or ruin your personal injury claim.

 The Harm of Social Media to Your Personal Injury Claim